-This vegan pumpkin loaf recipe is moist, spiced, delicious and 100% kid approved.
-My whole family absolutely love this pumpkin bread, so much so that I’ve made it five or six times in the last month alone.
+This vegan pumpkin bread is lightly spiced, totally delicious and 100% kid approved.
+My whole family absolutely love this pumpkin loaf recipe and ask me to make it time and time again.

 What is pumpkin loaf?